RogerioBlanco/PixelCanvasBot/README.md

 ## get python
 Download and install python for your operating system from here https://www.python.org/downloads/ All Python versions from 2.7+ are supported.

+If you are on windows, ensure you add python to PATH when installing.
+Python sometimes calls this setting "Add python to environment variables".
+If it is already installed and not in PATH, follow the instructions on this website to add it: https://geek-university.com/python/add-python-to-the-windows-path/

 ## Download bot